anamafla/anamafla/src/pages/blog/svg-and-react/index.en.md

 path: "/svg-and-react"
 date: "2020-08-20"
 title: "SVG and React"
-content: "This post is about how to use SVGs in React"
+content: "This post is about how to use SVG in React"
 image: undraw_smiley_face_lmgm.png
 author: "Ana Mafla"
 keywords: